-These can be usefully classified into psychosocial disorders, habit disorders, anxiety disorders, disruptive behaviour and sleeping problems.
+Behavioural problems in children can usefully be classified into psychosocial disorders, habit disorders, anxiety disorders, disruptive behaviour and sleeping problems.

 These may manifest as disturbance in: